devesh813/Cartino-Shopping-Website/README.md

-This is shopping website, clone of Nike.com
+# NIKE Website clone

+It is a Shoe Shopping website (frontend only)

-Made using Html and Css
+Made using HTML and CSS.

+cartino.html is the homepage of the website, from user can navigate to products page, checkout page